 Copy VCdRom.sys to your %systemroot%\system32\drivers folder.

-- Click "Driver control"
+Click "Driver control"

-- If the "Install Driver" button is available, click it.
+If Install Driver button is available, click it.
 Navigate to the %systemroot%\system32\drivers folder, select VCdRom.sys, and click Open.

-- Click "Add Drive" to add a drive to the drive list.
+Click Add Drive to add a drive to the drive list.
 Ensure that the drive added is not a local drive.
 If it is, continue to click "Add Drive" until an unused drive letter is available.

-- Select an unused drive letter from the drive list and click "Mount".
+Select an unused drive letter from the drive list and click Mount.

+Navigate to the image file, select it, and click OK.
+UNC naming conventions should not be used, however mapped network drives should be OK.
 You may now use the drive letter as if it were a local CD-ROM device.
 When you are finished you may unmount, stop, and remove the driver from memory using the driver control.